What about COVID-19?

-If I need some assistance with my application, who can I contact?
+If a Veteran needs assistance with their application, who can they contact?

-If you need assistance filling out an application, or require a paper copy of the application, please contact the Warriors Service Coordinator via phone at (970) 484-3633 ext.
-321 or email firstname.lastname@example.org.
+For assistance filling out an application, or to request a paper copy, please contact the Warriors Program Manager via phone at 970-484-3633 x311, or email firstname.lastname@example.org.

 What is the No Barriers Warriors team looking for in an applicant?